39 Surprising Things Queen Elizabeth II Owns

 As absolutely anyone from Britain will know, the show awards badges (bearing its famous sailboat logo) for all sorts of achievements, ranging from viewer competitions to fundraising activities, sporting achievements and conservationism.
 But in 2002, the program awarded its highest honor—a gold Blue Peter badge—to Queen Elizabeth II to celebrate her 50 years on the throne.
 Other gold badge honorees include JK Rowling, Steven Spielberg, Sir David Attenborough, and both the Duke and Duchess of Cambridge, who were awarded their gold badges in 2017 in recognition of their work raising awareness of children’s mental health.

-Probably the weirdest thing on this list (and that’s saying something), the Queen technically owns all of the UK's territorial seabed through the British Crown Estate, from the mean low water mark out to a distance of 12 nautical miles.
-That also means that the Crown owns…
+Probably the weirdest thing on this list (and that’s saying something), the queen technically owns all of the UK's territorial seabed through the British Crown Estate, from the mean low water mark out to a distance of 12 nautical miles.

-Specifically, Thanet Offshore Wind Farm, seven miles off the coast of Kent in the North Sea—which on its opening in 2010 was the largest offshore wind farm in the world.
-In fact, the Crown owns quite a number of offshore green-energy projects, including Europe’s largest tidal power plant, currently under construction in the Pentland Firth off the far northern tip of Scotland.
+Because the queen owns the British seabed, she also owns an offshore wind farm.
+Specifically: Thanet Offshore Wind Farm, which is located seven miles off the coast of Kent in the North Sea and, upon its opening in 2010, was the largest offshore wind farm in the world.
+In fact, the Crown owns quite a few offshore green-energy projects, including Europe’s largest tidal power plant, which is currently under construction in the Pentland Firth off the far northern tip of Scotland.

 The Crown Estate also owns around a quarter of a million acres of rural land across the UK, most of which is used or leased for agriculture and mineral extraction.
-Around 8% of the Crown’s rural holdings are forested, however—meaning the queen owns and controls roughly 25000 acres (95 square miles) of British woodland.
+Around 8 percent of the Crown’s rural holdings are forested, however—meaning the queen owns and controls roughly 25000 acres (or 95 square miles) of British woodland.